dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

 Glas systems will bootstrap the command line executable from the module system.
 Minimizing the effects API required for bootstrap will reduce overheads for developing an initial executable.
-For example, it is sufficient to write bytes to standard output, no need to implement a complete filesystem API.
+It is sufficient to write bytes to standard output, no need to implement a complete filesystem API.
 Proposed bootstrap effects API:

 * **write:Binary** - write a list of bytes to standard output.
 * **log:Message** - same as used by language modules.
 For bootstrap, just write messages to stderr.